 The Office of the Vice President (OVP) provided first-dose COVID-19 vaccines for about 1,000 Bulakenyos from A1 to A5 categories at three Robinsons Malolos cinemas.

 The inoculated pre-registered individuals also received hygiene and sanitation kits from the OVP and its Angat Buhay partners.

 Robredo said her office’s vaccination assistance will continue from first dose to booster shots.
 The OVP will follow the lead of the local government units, depending on their inoculation needs, she added.

-"Ako, ang tulong na ino-offer namin (ay) hanggang sa kailangan so magmula sa first dose hanggang sa second dose hanggang sa booster shots.
+“Ako, ang tulong na ino-offer namin (ay) hanggang sa kailangan so magmula sa first dose hanggang sa second dose hanggang sa booster shots.
 Pero itong ginagawa natin ngayon ay first dose pero iyong tulong namin until kailangan nandiyan kami.
-Kaya nagpapasalamat tayo sa volunteer doctors natin (dahil) sila talaga iyong yaman natin dito sa vaccine express," Robredo said in a media interview.
+Kaya nagpapasalamat tayo sa volunteer doctors natin (dahil) sila talaga iyong yaman natin dito sa vaccine express,” said Robredo later said during an interview with the media.

-(The help we're offering is until needed, so from the first dose to the second dose to booster shots.
-What we're giving now is the first dose, but as long as we're needed, we will help.
-That is why we thank volunteer doctors because they are really the ones who really make the vaccine express.)
+(We will offer what is needed, so from the first dose, to second dose, until booster shots.
+What we are giving now is the first dose, but as long as we’re needed, we will help.
+That is why we thank volunteer doctors because they are the ones who really make the vaccine express.)

 She acknowledged that in Bicol, her home region, many still have to get their first dose.

-While at the site, Robredo thanked the partners, LGU personnel, barangay health workers, and volunteers from the medical sector who joined the vaccine express initiative.
+While at the site, Robredo thanked the partners, LGU personnel, barangay health workers, and volunteers from the medical sector who joined the said initiative.

 Joann Manabat and Jerome Sagcal are Luzon-based journalists and awardees of the Aries Rufo Journalism Fellowship.